At best, custody exchanges are likely to be awkward; at worst, we’re talking open warfare.

 Even with that reality, there are avenues available to make moments like exchanging custody as painless as possible for everyone.
-Have a plan, make arrangements, be efficient, let your kids know what’s going on, and, most important, keep things civil.
+Have a plan, make arrangements, be efficient, let your kids know what’s going on, and, most importantly, keep things civil.

 If not for your own stress level and well-being, do it for your children.
 They see and feel your tension and hostility.
 If you can prevent your emotions from running wild, that’s only going to benefit them and be healthier for all of you.